Terms and Conditions for making payment transactions

 1. public authorities, institutions and third parties which are entitled to demand access to or receive personal data on the basis of the applicable law, e.g. Polish Financial Supervision Authority, General Inspector of Financial Information, Tax Office, Bank Arbiter;

-2. entities to whom the Bank entrusted processing of personal data or rendered these data available, e.g. IT service providers, debt collection companies, consulting and auditing companies, law firms, archiving companies or companies providing document destruction services, companies providing postal or courier services, banks with respect to execution of the Payment Transaction;
+2. entities to whom the Bank entrusted processing of personal data or rendered these data available, e.g. IT service providers, debt collection companies, consulting and auditing companies, law firms, archiving companies or companies providing document destruction services, companies providing postal or courier services, intermediary entities in the process of provision of payment services (e.g. banks, payment institutions, credit card organizations, payment schemes) and Merchants;

 3. entities to whom the Bank entrusted performance of banking operations or activities related to banking operations, as well as to banks and other institutions which may receive personal data in connection with the performance of banking operations or under the applicable law, in particular pursuant to Article 104 item 2 and Article 105 item 1 and 2 of the Banking Law